SiChiTong/mtracker/README.md

-# MTracker package for ROS #
+# MTracker package for ROS

-This package contains several nodes for ROS system (Hydro) which serve as an interface for the user to use the robot.
+### The package was written for ROS version Hydromedusa.
+It contains several nodes which serve as an interface for MTracker users.
+MTracker is a two-wheeled miniature mobile robot designed and produced at Chair of Control and Systems Engineering of Poznan University of Technology, Poland.

 ### The current nodes are: ###